-(2) Cash and Interest-Bearing deposits
+(2) Cash and Interest-Bearing Deposits

-Under state law, the Drainage District may deposit funds within a fiscal agent bank organized under the laws of the State of Louisiana, the laws of any other state in the union, or the laws of the United States.
-The Drainage District may invest in United States bonds, treasury notes, or certificates and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.
+Under state law, the District may deposit funds within a fiscal agent bank organized under the laws of the State of Louisiana, the laws of any other state in the Union, or the laws of the United States.
+The District may invest in certificates and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.

 These deposits are stated at cost, which approximates market.
 Custodial credit risk for deposits is the risk that in the event of the failure of a depository financial institution, the District's deposits may not be recovered or will not be able to recover the collateral securities that are in the possession of an outside party.
-The District does not have a policy for custodial credit risk; however, under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the pledging financial institution.
+The District does not have a policy for custodial credit risk.
+Under state law, these deposits (or the resulting bank balances) must be secured by federal deposit insurance or the pledge of securities owned by the pledging financial institution.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the financial institution.
 These securities are held in the name of the pledging financial institution in a holding or custodial bank that is mutually acceptable to both parties.

-Deposit balances (bank balances) are as follows:
+Deposit balances (bank balances), are as follows:

-Bank balances \$ 2,743,083
+Bank balances \$ 946,272

 Deposits are secured as follows:

-Insured Deposits \$ 633,176
+Insured deposits \$ 750,000

-Uninsured and collateral held by the pledging bank, not in the District's name 2,109,907
+Uninsured and collateral held by the pledging bank, not in the District's name 196,272

-Total \$ 2,743,083
+Total \$ 946,272